 Why Study Counseling in Georgia?

-An online Master’s in Counseling can help you to pursue more fitting careers for your personality.
+- When considering an online counseling degree: An online Master’s in Counseling can help you to pursue more fitting careers for your personality.
 Through online degree programs, students can take advantage of self-scheduling and flexibility.
 These attributes are often unfounded in traditional programs, which is what makes online degree programs more attractive for busy learners.
-Read more about Thomas University’s CACREP-accredited online master’s program below.
+Read more about Thomas University’s CACREP-accredited online Master’s program below.

-- Thomas University: Thomas University in Georgia is the only provider of online and accredited counseling degree programs.
+- Thomas University is the only university with an counseling program in Georgia: Thomas University is the only provider of online and accredited counseling degree programs.
 This university offers a completely online Master of Science in Clinical Rehabilitation and Mental Health Counseling.
 Throughout this program, students may be expected to complete 60 credit hours that consist of coursework relevant to the rehabilitation of individuals with various mental health issues, as well as counseling techniques used by others in the field.
 Most students can complete this program within 2 years at full-time enrollment.
 Graduate tests such as the GRE may not be required for admission into this program.

 The Counseling Landscape in Georgia